mattjshannon/auto-spline/README.md

 ``wave, flux, fluxerr, csub, csuberr, spline_flux``

 We only need ``wave``, ``flux``, ``fluxerr`` and ``spline_flux`` to draw the spectrum as shown in the first figure.

+# Checking out the data

+For the cubes, see ``spline/spline.py`` which currently loads in the variables (wave, flux, fluxerr, spline) as 1D numpy arrays.